nservant/HiC-Pro/doc/FAQ.rst

    ## Plot the chrX at 150Kb resolution
    python HiCPlotter.py -f hic_results/matrix/sample1/iced/150000/sample1_150000_iced.matrix -o Exemple -r 150000 -tri 1 -bed hic_results/matrix/sample1/raw/150000/sample1_150000_ord.bed -n Test -chr chrX -ptr 1

+Since version 2.7.6 HiC-Pro should be compatible with the Juicebox viewer.
+See the hicpro2juicebox utility to generate Juicebox input file from the list of valid interactions.

 How much disk space is require for running HiC-Pro
 --------------------------------------------------